Matthew J. Smith

 Director of Wind Ensemble

-DMA Music Performance - Conducting, University of Connecticut (2012)
+DMA Performance - Conducting, University of Connecticut (2012)

-MM Music Performance - Conducting, West Virginia University (2009)
+MM Performance - Conducting, West Virginia University (2009)

 BME, University of Dayton (2004)

-Smith has completed his three seasons with the Hartford Opera Theater's "New in November" where new ten minute operas are staged, rehearsed and performed all in the span of 48 hours.
-Smith has taken his ensembles to perform nationally and internationally to such places as The Riverside Church in New York City and St. Peter's Cathedral in Dublin, Ireland.
-He is a member of Phi Mu Alpha, an honorary member of Tau Beta Sigma, The Music Educators Associations of: Connecticut, North Carolina, Ohio, Tennessee, Vermont and West Virginia; as well as NAfME - The National Association for Music Education.
+As an advocate for new music publications, Smith has premiered 6 short operas in three seasons with the Hartford Opera Theater's "New in November" where new ten minute operas are staged, rehearsed and performed all in the span of 48 hours.
+Smith also premiered the Big East Band Directors Association Consortium Project: Torn Canvases by Matthew Tommassini.
+Dr. Smith has taken his ensembles to perform nationally and internationally to such places as The Riverside Church in New York City and St. Peter's Cathedral in Dublin, Ireland.
+He is a member of Phi Mu Alpha, an honorary member of Tau Beta Sigma, the College Band Directors National Association, the Tennessee Music Education Association, as well as NAfME - The National Association for Music Education.